Daniel J. Boorstin: Biography

 Boorstin was born in 1914, in Atlanta, Georgia, into a Jewish family.
 His father, Samuel, was a lawyer who participated in the defense of Leo Frank, a Jewish factory superintendent who was accused and convicted of the rape and murder of a 13-year-old girl.
 After Frank's 1915 lynching led to a surge of anti-Semitic sentiment in Georgia, the family moved to Tulsa, Oklahoma, where Boorstin was raised.
 He graduated from Tulsa's Central High School in 1930, at the age of 15.

 Although Samuel wanted his son to go to the University of Oklahoma, become an attorney and join his own law firm, Daniel wanted to go to Harvard Law School.
-He graduated with highest honors (summa cum laude) from Harvard in 1934, then studied at Balliol College, Oxford, as a Rhodes Scholar, receiving BA and BCL degrees.
+He graduated with highest honors (summa cum laude) from Harvard College in 1934, then studied at Balliol College, Oxford, as a Rhodes Scholar, receiving BA and BCL degrees in 1936 and 1937.
 The American National Biography Online states that he joined the Communist Party in 1938 then left it in 1939, when Russia and Germany invaded Poland.
 In 1940, he earned an SJD degree at Yale University.

 Boorstin moved away from his earlier leftist views.
 In 1953, after being subpoenaed by the House Un-American Activities Committee, Boorstin became a cooperating witness and gave the committee the names of other Party members in his cell.
 His lectures were later boycotted by some students due to his testimony to the HUAC.